What Are The First Signs of Skin Aging

 Although aging is natural, the way we live our lives will contribute to how fast we age.
 Some of these factors are smoking, an unhealthy diet, bad sleep habits, alcohol consumption, stress, environment and sun exposure.
 Fortunately, making some lifestyle changes can have a positive impact.
 If you’re a smoker, the best thing you can do for your health and skin is quit.
 Try and optimize your sleep habits, limit drinking alcoholic beverages and find healthy ways to manage stress.

 Prevention Is Key

-The key to avoiding premature skin aging is prevention.
-At least as much as possible.
-The good thing is it’s never to late to start a new skincare routine.
-And luckily, there are so many options available to help minimize and correct skin damage.
+The key to avoiding premature skin aging is prevention—at least as much as possible.
+The good thing is it’s never too late to start a new skincare routine.
+As your skin matures, your daily skin routine should change as well.
+Incorporating more anti aging skin care products and treatments like IPL facials can help keep your skin healthy and slow down signs of aging.
+Luckily, there are so many options available to help minimize and correct skin damage.